andreroddev/andreroddev/README.md

-Software Engineer — .NET • Azure • SQL
+Software Developer — .NET • Azure • SQL

 I build backend systems that handle real operational complexity — not just features, but the automation, diagnostics, and reliability that keep them running.